Torathion/eslint-config-shiny/README.md

 # eslint-config-shiny

-Make your code so clean and polished that it shines! :sparkle:
+Make your code so clean and polished that it shines! :sparkles:

 ## Installation